kabilanvennila/verificationapp/README.md

 Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+#### Available Routes
+⭐️ / - Home
+⭐️ /panapp - Pan Verification
+⭐️ /banapp - Bank Verification
+Note : Any other URL patterns are automatically redirected to the Route '/'

 ## To setup Backend
 In the project directory, you can run: